16 The Fallen of Karune

 Gedare smiled.
 “You haven’t figured it out yet, have you?”
 He turned, walking down the corridor.
 He shouted behind him, “It will come to you.
 Tasia will take you to the harbor.”

 Sammil stared at Tasia.
 “Watchers are unusual, but they can be annoying.”

 Tasia pointed to the floor where Sammil’s travel bag sat with his walking stick on top.
 “So, that’s where you disappeared to when you left the room.”

 He picked up the bag and stick.
 “I must say you move very fast.
 Lead me to the harbor.”

 Sammil followed Tasia, walking through the doors that led to the front steps of Domus Caelum.
 The bright sun and cool breeze were welcome signs that the weather was in their favor.

-Tasia brought Sammil to Oona and Gedare, standing by the ship.
+Tasia brought Sammil to Oona and Gedare, who stood by one of the ships.
 The Chronicler noticed ‘Serenum’ painted on the hull.
-“I’m traveling on a ship called ‘fair weather.’
+“I’m traveling on a vessel called ‘fair weather.’
 I can only hope.”